withastro/roadmap/proposals/0032-middleware-api.md

 If a user needs to persist some information that lives among multiple pages requests, they will need to store that information somewhere else.

+## Restrictions and expectations

+In order to set user expectations, the Astro middleware have the following restrictions:
+- a middleware needs to return a `Response`;
+- a middleware needs to call `next`;

+If the user doesn't do any of these two, Astro will throw an error.
+Plus, the user is required to return exactly a `Response`.
+Failing to do so will result in Astro throwing an error.

 # Testing Strategy